 But it is the moment that we also see the artist Childish Gambino resurface in his artistic genius.
 During the scenes between him dancing and jigging to the syncopated beat, we as an audience are distracted by the realities of his parading around.
 Society has become blinded by both the tragedies and the violence of the world because we are busy seeking materialistic devices.

 As the video pushes towards a close, Mr. Glover reminds us of a sobering reality that continues to haunt our society.
 That reality is the blatant disregard for the rights of human life specifically towards people of color.
 With the painful reminder of the 9 innocent souls that were snatched away from this world to the grips of hate to the praise of gun usage and the sheer terror welled up within him in the end as he runs for his life, This Is America ends as an unfinished conversation would.
-The conversation about gun control, mental illness, and social justice are just a few of the topics that need to be discussed more openly and inclusively.
-But it’s going to take more artists and people of higher influence to keep providing us with the raw ugly reminders that we systematically have become desensitized to.
+The discussion about gun control, mental illness, and social justice are just a few of the topics that need to be discussed more openly and inclusively.
+But it’s going to take more artists and people of higher influence to keep providing us with the raw, ugly reminders that we systematically have become desensitized to.

 “We just wanna party, Party just for you, We just want the money, Money just for you.”- I picked this as a powerful line because it showcases and insinuates the fact that most people of color, specifically Blacks and African Americans are always supposed to be jovial and portrayed as people that always looking to please others for the personal satisfaction and mocking of the majority.